-The male - female gender profile of the Trust at 31 March 2021 is 19% (911) male and 81% (3785) female.
+The male-female gender profile of the Trust on 31 March 2022 is 21% (836) male and 79% (3094) female.

-2. Average (mean) and median hourly rates
+2. Average (Mean) and Median Hourly Rates

 2.1.
-The average (mean) hourly rate of pay is calculated from a specific pay period, 31 March 2021.
+The average (mean) hourly rate of pay is calculated as at 31 March 2022.
 The hourly rate is calculated for each employee based on 'ordinary pay' which includes basic pay, allowances and shift premium pay.

 - 2.2.
-The median hourly rate of pay is also calculated from the same specific pay period, 31 March 2021.
-The median rate is calculated by selecting the average hourly rate at midpoint for each gender group. - 2.3.
-The percentage variance for the average hourly rate of pay is 27.4%.
+The median hourly rate of pay is also calculated from at 31 March 2022.
+The median rate is calculated by selecting the average hourly rate at the mid-point for each gender group. - 2.3.
+The percentage variance for the average hourly rate of pay is 26.39%.
 This calculation is based on the average hourly rate of pay of female staff compared to male staff.
-Since the average is calculated over a wider distribution of staff (almost 4 times more female than male staff), some degree of variance is to be expected. - 2.4.
-The percentage variance for the median hourly rate of pay is 18.7%.
-For MKUH statistically this is more indicative than the mean hourly rate of pay as it is not impacted as much by the female to male ratio.
-Consideration to the variety of roles within the Trust will need to be given when reviewing the variance. - 2.5.
-Agenda for Change (AfC), other NHS pay grade structures and Terms and Conditions of Service are negotiated at national level.
+Since the average is calculated over a wider distribution of staff (almost 4 times more female than male staff), some degree of variance is to be expected.
+This has reduced from 27.39% in the previous period (2021) and from 28.86% in the 2020 period. - 2.4.
+The percentage variance for the median hourly rate of pay is 16.10%.
+For MKUH statistically, this is more indicative than the hourly rate of pay as it is not impacted as much by the female to male ratio.
+Consideration to the variety of roles within the Trust will need to be given when reviewing the variance.
+This has reduced from 18.74% in the previous period (2021) and from 20.00% in the 2020 period. - 2.5.
+Agenda for Change (AfC), other NHS pay grade structures, and Terms and Conditions of Service are negotiated at a national level.
 Progression (where applicable) through pay increments is applied in line with national policy for all staff.
-When calculated in this manner, the gender pay gap should be negligible and gaps may therefore be attributed to factors highlighted within the conclusions of this report.

-3. Average (mean) and median bonus payments
+When calculated in this manner, the gender pay gap should be negligible, and gaps may therefore be attributed to factors highlighted within the conclusions of this report. - 3.
+Average (Mean) and Median Bonus Payments

-- 3.1.
-As an NHS Trust the pay elements that fall under the bonus pay criteria comprise annually negotiated and awarded local Clinical Excellence Awards (or Discretionary points for Specialty and Associate Specialist Grades) and are only applicable to certain groups of Medical and Dental Staff. - 3.2.
-Average bonus pay is calculated from the total bonus pay period received in the 2021 financial year (01 April 2020 to 31 March 2021).
-The median values are based on the midpoint of all staff receiving bonus pay by each gender group.
+3.1.
+As an NHS Trust the pay elements that fall under the bonus pay criteria comprise annually negotiated and awarded local Clinical Excellence Awards (or Discretionary points for Specialty and Associate Specialist Grades) and are only applicable to certain groups of Medical and Dental Staff.

-3.3.
-The percentage variance for the bonus hourly rate of pay is 33.2% while the percentage variance for the median bonus hourly rate of pay is 33.3%.
-The pay elements used in this calculation are awarded as a result of recognition of excellent practice, innovation and/or medical research over and above contractual or service delivery requirements.
-The selection criteria by which applications are assessed during the pre-panel award process is considered fair and equitable with personal information hidden until allocation of points (and awards) has taken place for each application.
+- 3.2.
+Average bonus pay is calculated from the total bonus pay period received in the 2022 financial year (01 April 2021 to 31 March 2022).
+The median values are based on the midpoint of all staff receiving bonus pay by each gender group. - 3.3.
+The percentage variance for the bonus hourly rate of pay is 30.86%, while the percentage variance for the median bonus hourly rate of pay is 27.27%.
+The pay elements used in this calculation are awarded as a result of the recognition of excellent practice, innovation and/or medical research over and above contractual or service delivery requirements.
+The selection criteria by which applications are assessed during the pre-panel award process is considered fair and equitable, with personal information hidden until the allocation of points (and awards) has taken place for each application.

-4. Proportion of male and female receiving a bonus payment
+4. Proportion of Male and Female Receiving a Bonus Payment